The sports world has been brought to a standstill.

 Golf is one place where players can find a measure of normalcy.
-Sure, the pro tour stops have been postponed, but plenty of people are still chasing that tiny white ball around local courses.
+Sure, the pro tours have been postponed, but plenty of people are still chasing that tiny white ball around local courses.

-"You aren't really shoulder-to-shoulder any time in golf — the etiquette of the game is go give people room," said Boring resident Eric Gustafson.
+"You aren't really shoulder-to-shoulder any time in golf — the etiquette of the game is to give people room," Boring resident Eric Gustafson said last week.
 "I've played 17 rounds in March — I've posted scores the last 12 days in a row."

-In light of Governor Kate Brown's 'Stay-at-Home' order issued Monday, any business that is staying open must implement social-distancing policies.
+In light of Gov. Kate Brown's stay-at-home order, any business staying open must implement social-distancing policies.

-Ball washers along the course have been dismantled and rakes have been taken out of sand traps.
+Ball washers have been dismantled and rakes have been taken out of sand traps.

-Courses have also adopted a one person per cart rule, while Eagle Creek has started its process with a walkers-only policy.
+Some courses also have adopted a one-person-per-cart rule, while Eagle Creek has started its process with a walkers-only policy.

-For players it means making adjustments both on the course and at the post-match 19th hole.
+For players, social-distancing means making adjustments both on the course and at the 19th hole.

 "Typically, you would shake hands on the final green.
-Now we nod to each other and say 'good game' without touching," Gustafson said.
-"Our club is very social, and I enjoy the time after as much as the time during the round.
-But we can't do that right now, so we total up our scores and go home," Gustafson said.
+Now we nod to each other and say 'good game' without touching," one Gresham golfer said.
+"Our club is very social and I enjoy the time after as much as the time during the round.
+But we can't do that right now, so we total up our scores and go home.

 "It's saved me a lot of money in beer and lottery tickets," he added with a laugh.

-Gustafson is expecting to see 40 golfers spread out around Gresham Golf Course for a men's club tournament Saturday.
-And during a recent sunny stretch of days, area attendants reported a regular flow of players using their courses.
+During a recent sunny stretch of days, attendants at local courses reported a regular flow of players using their courses.

 "The phone is ringing all the time to ask if we are open," Chianello said.
 "Golf is a sport where you can distance yourself.
 The idea is to be able to give people something to do outside and to do that safely."